jmw86069/venndir/venndir_todo.md

 inside a polygon.
 * DONE: change all arguments with `angle` to use `degrees` for consistency, and to make clear the type of angle.
-* Refactor to handle `"set name"` separate from
-`"main count"` in the count label, so the `"set name"` can be moved, for example to perimeter or outside the polygon, leaving the numeric count inside as needed.
+* DONE: Refactor to handle `"set name"` separate from `"main count"` in the count label, so the `"set name"` can be moved, for example to perimeter or outside the polygon, leaving the numeric count inside as needed.

-   * Yes: Proportional diagram with one circle fully inside another does not have set name displayed -- it must be.
+   * DONE: Proportional diagram with one circle fully inside another does not have set name displayed -- it must be.
    Consider choosing one internal polygon with fewest set overlaps with the largest area.
-   * need idea for where to store the set label coordinates, since the Venn circle/ellipse shape does not have its own row.
+   * DONE: need idea for where to store the set label coordinates, since the Venn circle/ellipse shape does not have its own row.
-   * maybe venn shapes need to be stored in another `list` element returned by `venndir()`?
+   * DONE: maybe venn shapes need to be stored in another `list` element returned by `venndir()`?
 It makes that output a bit too heavy imo.